xczimi/dotcom/resume.md

 Due to the merge we needed to integrate existing monolith systems as well as open ourselves for new possibilities.
 I led a team to bootstrap a microservices architecture to serve as the backbone of our core systems as well as provide integration solutions via RESTful APIs.
 As the microservices matured and our data center infrastructure aged, we started our cloud adoption.
 This involved introducing and training the team on new technologies such as docker and AWS ECS.

-* Scala - Play framework based microservices - RESTful APIs - with Couchbase backend
+* Scala - Play framework based microservices - RESTful APIs - `Scala, Play, Couchbase`
 * Transition/migration into AWS ECS from hosted data center - `docker, ECS, CloudFormation`
 * CI - Build, test automation, config management and deploy - `jenkins, puppet, BDD`